Scifabric/pybossa/README.rst

 Copyright 2013 SF Isle of Man Limited.

-License: The GNU Affero General Public License, either version 3 of the License or (at your option) any later version. (see COPYING file)
+Source Code License: The GNU Affero General Public License, either version 3 of the License or (at your option) any later version. (see COPYING file)

 The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.

+Documentation and media is under a Creative Commons Attribution License version 3.